-The necessity defense is based on an honest and reasonable belief that you had no choice but to commit a certain crime in order to prevent a greater harm.
-Our criminal defense lawyers explain that the defense is required to prove six (6) elements to be successful which we outline below.
+The necessity defense is based on an honest and reasonable belief that you had no choice but to commit a certain crime in order to prevent greater harm.

-The necessity defense that you were justified in commiting a crime cannot be used to exonerate you unless all the 6 elements of the defense have been satisfied.
-But even if you fall short, you may be able to minimize your criminal liability because of extenuating or mitigating circumstances.
-Unfortunately, your explanation will have to come at sentencing where you will have to convince an often skeptical judge.
+The necessity defense that you were justified in committing a crime cannot be used to exonerate you unless all six elements of the defense have been satisfied.

 - You were preventing significant bodily harm or an evil